 It’s a smart idea to have your driveway and other pavement seal coated every few years.
 This is a preventive intervention intended to keep harm at a distance.
 Sealcoating also ensures that tiny cracks are filled in.
 While you might not be able to see these very tiny breaks in the pavement surface, They are a concern since they are likely to get bigger over time.

-Do not allow standing water.
+Do not allow standing water

 When rainwater runs through a driveway or other pavement, it poses a serious threat to the surface.
 It is bad enough when water remains on the pavement’s surface.
 Standing water causes the pavement’s protective layer to wear away and speeds up degradation.
 This and some other external factors are what causes potholes to form.
 But water is the main cause.